SaepulHayat/final_project_backend/guide_rating.md

     # According to plan, only Admin can get arbitrary rating ID directly.
     # User/Seller view their own via /users/me/ratings.
     # Let's enforce Admin-only for this specific endpoint.
-    # If public access is needed, remove/adjust roles_required.
+    # If public access is needed, remove/adjust role_required.
-    # This requires roles_required to be applied *conditionally* or handled inside.
+    # This requires role_required to be applied *conditionally* or handled inside.
     # Simpler approach: Make it Admin only via decorator.
-    # @roles_required(UserRoles.ADMIN) # Uncomment if strictly Admin only
+    # @role_required(UserRoles.ADMIN) # Uncomment if strictly Admin only

     # Alternative: Check role inside if decorator not flexible enough
     user_identity = get_jwt_identity()